 Parents or any adult will be able to call if they want someone to talk to, and they should get in touch if they are worried about a child or young person.
 Anyone with concerns should call 0808 800 5000 or email firstname.lastname@example.org.

-Parents whose work is critical to the coronavirus (COVID-19) response include those who work in health and social care and in other key sectors.
+Critical workers include those who work in health and social care and in other key sectors.

 Schools and local authorities should ensure that children with a parent or carer who is listed on the government’s critical worker list can continue to attend school.
 If the child’s school is closed, provision should be made, on a temporary basis, at a setting which remains open.

-7.2 If only one parent or carer is a critical worker, can I send my children to school?
+7.8 If only one parent or carer is a critical worker, can I send my children to school?

-Children with at least one parent or carer who is critical to the coronavirus (COVID-19) response can attend school if required.
+Children with at least one parent or carer who is listed on the government’s critical worker list can attend school.

 8. Resources and support